Roy-lab/new-member/onboarding.md

 - parallelize tasks and distribute computing as much as possible, e.g., per-chromosome runs instead of genome-wide runs of HiCReg.
 - communicate via Teams to coordinate intensive computing runs.
 - to minimize the number of times you have to scp output files (especially images) back and forth between the server and your local machine, attach datavault to your Mac/Windows following the instructions [here](https://elog.discovery.wisc.edu/Software/202).
-- before installing big complicated depdencies, check [module](#module) and ask about pre-existing conda environments.
+- before installing big complicated dependencies, check [module](#module) and ask about pre-existing conda environments.

 Directory structure
 -------------------